Protective measure: a sanction not primarily intended to punish

 Don’t leave anything to chance and use the services of an attorney.
 Your success in court depends primarily on properly designed evidence, which we will be happy to help you with.
 We will conduct a careful analysis of the case and take care of the representation in court, where we will vigorously enforce your rights.

-The seriousness of the offence is not so important in imposing protective measures.
-It cannot be said that it is not taken into account at all, but there is no classical scaling, as for example in the case of the aforementioned imprisonment, where it is determined exactly which form of the offence can be followed by, for example, one, two or five years of imprisonment.
+The seriousness of the offence is not so important when imposing protective measures.
+It cannot be said that it is not taken into account at all, but there is no classical scaling as, for example, in the case of the aforementioned imprisonment, where it is determined exactly what form of crime can be followed by, for example, one, two or five years of imprisonment.

 Hint: We have discussed in detail what types of punishments are provided for in the law and for which offences they are imposed in our article.